 Devices that communicate with each other have to share a common GND.
 This is necessary if more than one power supply is used. (e.g. in a sub-panel, or if separate power supplies are used for lighting).
-For this all power supply's GND (negative) must to be interconnected.
+For this all power supply's GND (negative) have to be interconnected.
 This connection is crucial for reliable data transmission.

 Pairing Tree Devices↑

 To search for Tree devices, first click on a Tree Interface in Loxone Config, and then activate Tree Device Search.

 The window that opens will list all connected Tree devices that are not yet part of the program:

 If you select a device here, it will identify itself in different ways.
 Devices with a status LED will flash it, light fixtures pulse a white light, other devices such as the Loxone Touch emit an audible click.
 This allows you to assign and name the devices correctly.

 Select the desired device, assign a name, room and installation location and add it to the programming using the Pair Device or + button.

 The right window lists all the devices that are currently part of the program.
 You can display them by clicking the button Show my Tree devices.
 You can also replace an existing device with a new device of the same type that was found in the search.
 This is useful when a device needs to be replaced or devices are added to a pre-configured program.
 Select the device to be added and the device to be replaced.
 By clicking on the button with the arrow pointing right, the old device is replaced with the new one in the program.